 You can opt for:

-CRM: for commercial follow-up and customers
+CRM: for sales follow-up and customers

 In many cases, a system like Dealcar combines DMS and CRM

-Step 3: Prepare data migration
+Step 3: Prepare the data migration

 Classify: stock, customers, sales, warranties, etc.